 Why we like it

-- This topper is an excellent option for hot sleepers because it’s made from ventilated latex that does a great job at temperature control while allowing continuous breathability.
+- With ventilated latex, this temperature does a great job at temperature control while allowing continuous breathability.

 - You can choose between 2-inch and 3-inch models, depending on your mattress.
 Both heights are good for altering the feel of your bed regardless of how old and saggy it is.